qaptivedev/LabelSpinner/README.md

 # LabelSpinner
-Spinner with InputTextLayout style hint.
+Spinner with InputTextLayout style hint.Usage is almost same as the spinner.
 # Usage
 ## With outline
 ```